valhalla/valhalla/docs/api/turn-by-turn/api-reference.md

 The default logic for the OpenStreetMap tags, keys, and values used when routing are documented on an [OSM wiki page](http://wiki.openstreetmap.org/wiki/OSM_tags_for_routing/Valhalla).

-## Using the hosted Mapbox Routing Service

-The Mapbox routing service requires an access token.
-In a request, you must append your own access_token to the request URL, following access_token=.
-See the [Mapbox API documentation](https://www.mapbox.com/api-documentation/#access-tokens) for more on access tokens.
-Contact Mapbox for instructions on accessing this API.

 ## Inputs of a route

 The route request run locally takes the form of `localhost:8002/route?json={}`, where the JSON inputs inside the `{}` include location information, name and options for the costing model, and output options.
 Here is the JSON payload for an example request: